hyonschu/pysurvivor/README.md

 # pysurvivor
-Simple survivor / retention analysis in python
+Simple survival / retention analysis in python

 Take a spreadsheet or a dataframe that has a bunch of join and churn dates and do a periodic survival analysis.